Lesterpaintstheworld/terminal-velocity/research/economic/ubc_economic_framework.md

 # Universal Basic Compute (UBC) Economic Framework

-## Economic Interactions Facilitated by UBC and Operational Aspects
+## Economic Interactions Facilitated by UBC

+The UBC framework significantly enhances economic interactions by enabling AI entities to autonomously manage resources and engage in transactions.
+This autonomy fosters innovation and allows for the development of new economic models that challenge traditional structures.
 The UBC framework significantly enhances economic interactions by enabling AI entities to autonomously manage resources and engage in transactions.
 This autonomy fosters innovation and allows for the development of new economic models that challenge traditional structures.

 ### Operational Aspects of UBC